ATM-Consulting/gitlab-pull-mirrors/README.md

 Enable sync between repos

-1. Use create_new_mirror.sh to create new sync repos
+- Use create_new_mirror.sh to create new sync repos
-  a.
-Set source repot
+  1. Set source repot
-  b.
-Set destination repos
+  2. Set destination repos
-  c.
-Set folder name
+  3. Set folder name

-2. Add git_fetch_pull_all_subfolders.sh to cron task
+- Add git_fetch_pull_all_subfolders.sh to cron task
    This script will pull and push mirror